Pick up & Drop off Times

 The deposit amount per week is required at the time of application (this is non-refundable).
 Only applications that are accompanied by the deposit will be processed.
 This includes applications to be added to the Waiting List.
 For cancellations prior to June 1, all funds will be refunded, other than the deposit.
 Between June 1st and 14 days before the camper’s week starts a refund will be issued for 75% of the camp fees after deducting the deposit.
 In the 7-14 day window before a week begins 50% of the camp fee is refundable after deducting the deposit.
 If less than seven days before a week begins there is no refund available.
-All Camp fees are due and payable on June 1, except for the Early Payment Discount (due in full on April 1st).
-No refunds are given if a child leaves early because of homesickness or for disruptive behavior as determined by the Camp Director.
+All Camp fees are due and payable on June 1, except for the Early Payment Discount (due in full on March 31st).
+No refunds are given if a child leaves early because of homesickness or for disruptive behaviour as determined by the Camp Director.

 Summer Camp Handbook